sebavan/Bololens/Documentation/Limitations.md

 Here is the list of currently known limmitations with their roadmap status.

 ## In Progress
-1. Support for subsequent received messages preventing talky walky like conversation.
-2. Support for carousel like hero card from the Azure bot framework.
+1. Support for carousel like hero card from the Azure bot framework.
-3. Actions Callback helping integrating the bot deeper in your experience.
-4. Retry/Deal with network error.
+2. Retry/Deal with network error.

 ## Not Planned Yet but awaiting contribution
 1. Android Support ([Hearing](Hearing.md), [Speech](Speech.md), [Sight](Sight.md))